Umairican/Umairican/README.md

 ### Hello!
 Please wipe your feet on the welcome mat and come on inside

 I would have put the kettle on if I knew you were coming.
-I am a data scientist who loves exploring data and fintech, and natural language processing.
-Please have a look at my projects and let me know what you think.
+I am a data engineer and process intelligence consultant who loves exploring data, automation, process improvements, and natural language processing.
+I am always happy to meet new people, so say hello!

 - 🔭 I’m currently working on ...
 A bot that scrapes different websites for screenplays and then writes scenes